spacebarchat/docs/docs/setup/server/email.md

 Once you have an account with one of the above services, or an SMTP service, you can begin configuring Fosscord to send mail.

-!!! note

-    By default users are automatically verified.
-To change this, update the `defaults_user_verified` [config](configuration/index.md) value to `false`.

-    Additionally, if you would like users to be forced to verify their email before using the service, set the `login_requireVerification` config to `true`.

-    Lastly, you may force users to pass a CAPTCHA before requesting a password reset by setting `passwordReset_requireCaptcha` to `true`

-!!! warning
+You must edit:

-	The `general_frontPage` [config](configuration/index.md) value is used to generate verification/password reset links.
+* The `general_frontPage` [config](configuration/index.md) value, used to generate verification/password reset links.
     Be sure to set it to the Fosscord web app URL.
 For example, `https://staging.fosscord.com`
+* The `general_correspondenceEmail` config value, used as the 'from' email address.
+	If unset, `noreply@localhost` is used, which will most likely throw an error with your email service.

+Optionally:

+* By default users are automatically verified.
+To change this, update the `defaults_user_verified` [config](configuration/index.md) value to `false`.
+* If you would like users to be forced to verify their email before using the service, set the `login_requireVerification` config to `true`.
+* You may force users to pass a CAPTCHA before requesting a password reset by setting `passwordReset_requireCaptcha` to `true`

 ## Email Config